Nesseref/python-scrot-upload/README.md

 # python-scrot-upload

-Upload a screenshot to WHFF and save a local copy
+A simple python script to call scrot, upload the resulting screenshot to Will Host For Fnord (https://whff.frogbox.es), and save the result locally.
+Intended to be called by a window manager key shortcut.